ratwolfzero/Emergent-Dimension/README.md

 ## From Math to Physics: The Emergent Dimension Analogy

-The stereographic projection serves as a classical geometric analogy for the holographic principle, which suggests that our 3D universe might be encoded on a 2D boundary.However, this is just an illustration — the real holographic principle in quantum gravity involves far deeper mechanisms, such as:
+The stereographic projection serves as a classical geometric analogy for the holographic principle, which suggests that our 3D universe might be encoded on a 2D boundary.
+However, this is just an illustration — the real holographic principle in quantum gravity involves far deeper mechanisms, such as:

 - Quantum entanglement
 - Boundary conformal field theories